Frank Bohn (socialist): Turn from the IWW

-Frank Bohn is best remembered as co-author with Big Bill Haywood of a frequently reissued pamphlet first published in 1911.
+Frank Bohn is best remembered as co-author with "Big Bill" Haywood of a frequently reissued pamphlet first published in 1911.

 The IWW atrophied to the point where it was unable to even hold a national convention in 1909, and its 1910 gathering in Chicago transacted no business of real importance.
 Turnover was enormous in the organization.
 Vincent St. John noted in a letter to Paul Brissenden that the organization had issued 60,000 dues books in the previous 18-month period, but only about one in ten, or roughly 6,000 of these, remained members in good standing.
 In this October 1911 letter St. John claimed a total membership for the organization of 10,000 individuals in good standing.

-This stalling of the IWW's growth lead Bohn and others to the perspective that the organization suffered from a serious or even fatal sickness.
-Bohn contributed an article to the July 1911 issue of Charles H. Kerr's International Socialist Review entitled "Is the IWW to Grow?" in which he placed the blame for the organization's stagnation squarely upon the anti-political faction which had won control of the organization.
+This stalling of the IWW's growth led Bohn and others to the perspective that the organization suffered from a serious or even fatal sickness.
+In the July 1911 issue of Charles H. Kerr's International Socialist Review, Bohn wrote an article entitled "Is the IWW to Grow?"
+He placed the blame for the stagnation squarely upon the anti-political faction which had won control of the organization.
 He accused the IWW's mixed locals and propaganda locals of having driven away "real" industrial unionists from the organization, leaving those he disparagingly characterized as "hot-air social revolutionaries."
 He felt that the anti-political "fanatics" threatened the survival of the IWW:

 The people we mean are those who make of anti-politics a fetish.
 They see in the Socialist Party a number who are opposed to the IWW.
 'Therefore,' say these fanatics, 'as some of the Socialist Party members are against us, that is sure proof that all of them are against us.
 The greatest enemy of the working class are these advocates of unsound doctrine—of political action.
 Let us destroy them.
 That will emancipate the working class.'